-The fourth edition provides advice for you, the public, to fight against the increasing number of scammers targeting you, your valuable information and your money.
-Whether you are on a dating site, buying something online or even just using free Wi-Fi at a coffee shop, this edition provides an insight on how to stay safe and confidently carry out these everyday tasks.
+We firmly believe our crime prevention advice will help you, the public, fight the increasing tide of scammers targeting you, your valuable information and your money.
+Whether you are on a dating site, buying something online or even just using free Wi-Fi at a café, there is valuable insight in this edition to help you stay safe and confidently carry out these daily activities as you should be able to.